Genome Engineering Tool

 Development, testing, and package release

 Edge is versioned semantically.
-Continuous integration builds are done automatically on all branches through Travis CI, and tagged commits to master are automatically released to PyPI.
+Continuous integration is done automatically on all branches through Travis CI, and tagged commits to master are automatically released to PyPI.
 To release a new version, bump the version number with the appropriate severity of the changes (major, minor, or patch), and push the resulting tagged commits to the GitHub remote repo:

 If you cannot push to master directly, do the same thing on a new branch and submit a pull request.